Shop

 ANTISPASMODIC PROPERTIES

-Lis-Balchin & Heart (1995, 1998) & Lis-Balchin et. al. (2000), after studying the effects of this essential oil on guinea pig ileum, the booze cervicis (skeletal muscle) of the chick the diaphragm and uterus of the rat in vitro have concluded that manuka essential oil produces a spasmolytic action on smooth muscles and skeletal muscles.
-This work supports its use as a muscle relaxant and muscle relaxant in aromatherapy.
+Lis-Balchin & Heart (1995, 1998) & Lis-Balchin et al. (2000), after studying the effects of this essential oil on the ileum of the guinea pig, the biventer cervicis (skeletal muscle) of the chick, and the diaphragm and uterus of the rat in vitro, concluded that manuka essential oil produces a spasmolytic effect on smooth and skeletal muscles.
+These studies support its use as a muscle relaxant and decontractant in aromatherapy.

 ANTIOXIDANT AND ANTI-AGING PROPERTIES